kshitijstc/Memories/README.md

 ## Screenshots

 ### 1. Landing Page
 This is the landing page where you can see all the memories created by users.
+When the site is loading for the first time, it may take approximately 50 seconds to load data from the server as I am hosting in render free hosting platform.

 <img src="https://github.com/user-attachments/assets/448aa869-9557-4a7f-9c27-7d3c6035e96a" alt="Screenshot" style="width: 600px; height: auto;">